QuantumFluxAlgo/crypto-arbitrage/README.md

    ```bash
    ./scripts/start-sandbox.sh
    ```
   Open <http://localhost:5173> for the dashboard.

 ---

+## Local Sandbox Deployment

+For a full local cluster using Kind in Multipass, follow the guide in [docs/local-deployment.md](docs/local-deployment.md).
+It covers building the Docker images, loading them into your Kind node, and installing the Helm chart in dry-run mode.

+---